pan-x-c/EE-LLM/README.md

 - `early_exit_thres`: The confidence threshold used to determine whether to execute early exiting, ranging from 0.0 to 1.0.

+- `exit_layers`: Only the early-exit layers listed here will be activated.
+If empty, all available early-exit layers will be activated.

 - `print_max_prob`: If set, the inference server will print the token with the highest confidence and the confidence values at all exits.

+## Checkpoints

+The model checkpoints mentioned in our paper will be released soon.

 ## BibTeX